 I am so grateful that the Holy Spirit laid this book on my heart.
 I had the the subject and the idea taped to the back of my cell phone ( on a pink post-it) for over a year.
 I love the way the Lord works and when He places something in your spirit, it simply doesn’t let you go.
 I pray this book blesses you like it has blessed me.
-I am thankful to Vanessa Grossett, Jannette Fuller, Parker J. Cole, and Bisila Bokoko for such a beautiful foreword.
+I am thankful to my editor Jannette Fuller and Bisila Bokoko for such a beautiful foreword.
 Girls, thank you for helping this book become a reality.
 It has all been such a humbling experience.
 So glad it is out for all of you to read and learn about these women as I continue to learn from as well.

 There is a misconception that the Word of God is only full of perfect and unblemished individuals, nestled and folded throughout its pages.
 However, the beauty of the Bible is of one that displays historical places, within extraordinary biblical circumstances, involving ordinary people with their biblical problems.